 Traveling Abroad - Resources for Faculty and Staff

-If the emergency involves an individual faculty/staff member who is traveling without students, the caller will be directed to the University Risk Officer; the caller may also dial the Risk Officer’s mobile phone directly at 001-814-360-1956.
-If for some reason telephone service is not available but email contact can be made, a message can be sent to GWL3@psu.edu.
-However, please note that there may be a delay in response, depending on when the email is received.
+The caller may also dial the Global Safety Manager’s mobile phone at +1 814-360-2829 or the University Risk Officer’s mobile phone directly at +1 814-360-1956.
+If for some reason telephone service is not available but email contact can be made, a message can be sent to NTA7@psu.edu and/or GWL3@psu.edu.
+However, please note that there may be a delay in response to email depending on when the email is received.

-The University has arranged for worldwide coverage for evacuation due to significant political upheaval or natural disaster, from HTH Worldwide.
+The University has arranged for worldwide coverage for evacuation due to significant political upheaval or natural disaster, from United Healthcare Global (UHCG).
 Please make contact with the University as noted above for logistical support.
-HTH will not reimburse for expenses incurred without their input.
+UHCG will not reimburse for expenses incurred without their input.
 In many situations, they will charter an aircraft and will also have other clients to be evacuated simultaneously.
-To reach HTH directly, within the U.S., call toll free: (800) 257-4823.
-Outside the U.S., call collect: 001-610- 254-8771.
+To reach UHCG directly, within the U.S., call toll free: (800) 537-2029.
+Outside the U.S., call collect: +1 410-453-6330.

 TRAVEL TO DANGEROUS COUNTRIES:

-The University has a process for faculty and staff planning to travel to countries considered “dangerous” by the insurance industry, because either the country is on a list restricted by the U.S. Treasury OFAC office or because of perceived physical danger to travelers.
-Please see the list of countries and the form to be completed IN ADVANCE OF TRAVEL.
-PLEASE NOTE: Faculty planning a trip involving students to a country listed on the US State Department’s “Travel Warning” website must secure approval for such a trip IN ADVANCE from the Office of Global Programs.
+The University has a process for faculty and staff planning to travel to countries on a list restricted by the U.S. Treasury OFAC office or because of perceived physical danger to travelers.
+Please see the list of countries.
+PLEASE NOTE: Faculty planning a trip involving students (regardless of whether or not for academic credit) must secure approval for such a trip IN ADVANCE from the Office of Global Programs.